 Tapping the collapsed menu icon in the top right will expand the file parameters (hereafter just called "file") menu stack.
 The items in this menu change settings which affect individual files during collection and playback.
 These items can also be changed between file collection during a single survey.
-This menu stack contains four submenus: Scan, Filter, Gain, and LineTrac.
+This menu stack contains four submenus: Scan, Filter, Gain, and LineTrac (Note: LineTrac is not an available feature for the 200HS antenna).
 You can expand the menu stack by tapping the right arrow next to each of the three items.